innovtech-labs/dataviz/README.md

 # dataviz
-an easy pack in docker compose of freeware product to do dataviz
+An easy pack in docker compose of freeware product to do dataviz.
+- redash
+- metabase
+- postgresql